The City of Toronto’s energy and water reporting link is now open.

 For a complete list of the descriptive and performance information that building owners are required to report for each building, please see section 367-2.2 of the City’s Energy and Water Reporting By-law.

-Building owners report their buildings’ monthly data to both the City of Toronto and the Ontario Ministry of Energy using Energy Star Portfolio Manager.
-Energy Star Portfolio Manager is a free online tool developed by the U.S. Environmental Protection Agency and adapted for use in Canada by Natural Resources Canada.
+Building owners report their buildings’ monthly data to both the City of Toronto and the Ontario Ministry of Energy and Electrification using the same online tool: Energy Star Portfolio Manager (a free tool developed by the U.S. Environmental Protection Agency and adapted for use in Canada by Natural Resources Canada).

-The City of Toronto has created a series of instructional videos to help you document and report your building’s monthly energy and water use using the Energy Star Portfolio Manager tool:
+The City of Toronto has created a series of instructional videos to help you document and report your building’s monthly energy and water use.

 For detailed written instructions on how to submit your report using Energy Star Portfolio Manager, please refer to the Ministry of Energy Portfolio Manager Guide.